Nino Manfredi: First successes

-In 1958, Manfredi got his first film roles as main actor.
+In 1958, Manfredi got his first film role as the main actor.
 The same year he formed a revue company with Delia Scala and Paolo Panelli, getting some success with the musical Un trapezio per Lisistrata.
 In 1959, the trio was chosen by RAI to host Canzonissima; the show marked the turning point of the career of Manfredi, who enjoyed a very large popularity, mainly thanks to the "macchietta" (i.e. comic caricature) of the "Barman from Ceccano".
 The success immediately got him a contract with Dino De Laurentiis which he dropped after one year to be free to choose his favorite projects.

 In 1962, Manfredi enjoyed an even larger success playing the title role in the stage musical Rugantino, with which he toured also in Canada, the US, and Argentina.
 The same year he directed the critically appreciated segment "L'avventura di un soldato" in the anthology film Of Wayward Love.
 In 1963 he starred in Luis García Berlanga's masterpiece The Executioner.